jayoungs/Elevate-Electronics-Pandemic-Sales-Analysis/README.md

 * **Products that failed to achieve sales expectations**:
   * **Bose Soundsport Headphones**, since being introduced to the product line in 2020, had experienced the highest negative growth rates in both gross sales and order count over the following two years, ultimately resulting in only one order in 2022.
   * Surprisingly, **Apple iPhone** had underperformed despite its general popularity, accounting for less than 1% of both gross sales and order volume.
 The **lack of product variation** might be the possible reason behind this.
 We sell only one model with one color and storage capacity option, as opposed to 27in 4K Gaming Monitor and Apple Airpods Headphone, which offer at least 14 options.
-* **Product performance in Q4 2022** compared to the previous Q4: gross sales declined across all the products by a range of -51% (Lenovo ThinkPad Laptop) and -83% (MacBook Air Laptop).
+* **Product performance in Q4 2022** compared to the previous Q4: Gross sales declined across all the products by a range of -51% (Lenovo ThinkPad Laptop) and -83% (MacBook Air Laptop).

 ### **Regional Segmentation:**
 <img width="60%" height="60%" align="middle" src="https://github.com/user-attachments/assets/27e9c8a9-a093-4636-842c-fbbd388dcfa8" />

-* **Potential market opportunity in APAC**:
-  * APAC Customers purchased more expensive products, compared to those in the other regions.
-  * APAC showed the highest sales growth rate of 226% in 2020.
+* **Potential market opportunity in APAC**: Although comprising a smaller portion of the market, APAC showed the highest sales growth rate of 226% in 2020 and the highest AOV between 2019 and 2022.
+Its customers purchased more expensive products than those from the other regions.
+Given their **higher spending power**, APAC can be **a target market for high-ticket products**.
-  * APAC has the largest total population of 4.8 billion people among the four regions.
-* **Regional performance in Q4 2022** compared to the previous Q4: gross sales declined across all the regions by a range of -68% (NA) and -82% (APAC).
+* **Regional performance in Q4 2022** compared to the previous Q4: Gross sales declined across all the regions by a range of -68% (NA) and -82% (APAC).

 ### **Loyalty Program:**
-> Our loyalty program, launched in 2019, is designed for **customers who have created accounts and met a minimum purchase frequency**.
+> Our loyalty program, launched in 2019, was designed for **customers who have created accounts and met a minimum purchase frequency**.
 <img align="middle" width="2398" height="1198" alt="loyalty program" src="https://github.com/user-attachments/assets/a509aadd-fc83-44b8-89c3-932acb9bfd30" />

 * **Unclear cause of the recent decrease** in loyalty member performance: